At NC State, we wield data as a force for good.

 Thanks to big data, uncharted territory could soon be a thing of the past.

 That’s the promise of geospatial analytics, one of the fastest-growing fields in the nation.
-U.S. employers face a shortfall of 8,000 high-end analytic jobs each year, and NC State is leading the charge to fill those positions with qualified graduates.
+U.S. employers face a shortfall of 8,000 high-end analytics jobs each year, and NC State is leading the charge to fill those positions with qualified graduates.

 At the Center for Geospatial Analytics, staff and students from 20 departments are honing the skills needed to map, model, chart and capture the details of the planet we share.
 Together with a top-notch faculty cluster, they’re turning complex spatial data into sustainable solutions.
 That means cutting-edge insights into a host of problems, from global carbon emissions to Charlotte’s urban sprawl.